 - You may prefer a skirted spool in saltwater environments.
 These increase line capacity, allowing longer casts and reducing tangles.
 They also protect the inside mechanisms of the spool from salt and moisture.

 Spincast Reels: With these reels, the line comes off the top of the spool while casting.
 The spool, which runs parallel with the rod, remains enclosed by a cover that features a port, where the end of your fishing line exits the reel.
 The spool remains stationary until you use a thumb button to cast.
 As you release the button, your bait or lure will propel your line.

 - The ease of spincast reels makes them a good choice for novices.
 They’re reliable and lack complexity.

 The drag system of your reel applies friction to the spool.
 This helps as you cast and while you are attempting to bait a fish, particularly larger species.

 - Older models traditionally have a fixed drag that cannot be adjusted.

 - Spring and pawl drag systems for fly fishing offer some adjustment and have a distinct clicking sound when line is pulled off the reel.

 - Disc drag systems provide the smoothest type of drag.
-They are used in many modern fly reels.
+Many modern fly reels use disc drag systems.

 - Adjustable disc drags allow anglers to make fine adjustments to the level of drag pressure.

 There are three types of drag systems.

 - Spring and pawl, or “click and pawl” systems feature a spring that pushes the prawl into a gear on the reel spool to produce a drag.
 Spring and pawl is best for light fishing, when targeting panfish.

 - Disc drag pushes a large-diameter pad against the reel spool’s braking surface.
-Pressure is applied directly to increase overall control and efficiency.
-Cork or synthetic materials, like Teflon, are used in disc drag systems.
+Pressure is direct to increase overall control and efficiency.
+Disc drag systems use cork or synthetic materials, like Teflon.
 Cork provides a smoother, more consistent pressure and can be easily adjusted.
 These systems are great for fighting large, strong fish.